Inclusivism: Christianity

-Some Evangelical and Reformed Protestant scholars believe that God judges all people based on their response to the Holy Spirit, citing Romans 2:14–15 as evidence that those following a natural moral law are still following God.
+Biblical verses and passages associated with inclusivism: Some Evangelical and Reformed Protestant scholars believe that God judges all people based on their response to the Holy Spirit, citing Romans 2:14–15 as evidence that those following a natural moral law are still following God.
 (Note: Davies and Allison wrote:

 Rather did he hold the position stated in the Apocalypse of Sedrach: 'there are nations which have no law, yet fulfill the law; they are not baptized, but my divine Spirit enters them and they are converted to my baptism, and I receive them with my righteous ones in the bosom of Abraham.
 [There were rabbis who taught that righteous heathen would be saved: t.
 Sanh.
 13.2; b.
 Sanh.
 105a.
 Recall also Paul's thoughts in [Rom 2.14-16: Gentiles who do the law written on their hearts may have good consciences on the last day.]

 The context, however, does not explicitly teach two judgements; and we are not persuaded that 'the least' are to be identified with Christians (see below).
 Further, we have little doubt before Matthew, the scene concerned all humanity.
 At the same time, 25.31-46 may very well imply that Matthew thought salvation possible for those outside the church.
 We are reminded of Karl Rahner's so-called 'anonymous Christian'.